 We offer marriage counseling, cognitive behavioral therapy, trauma counseling, depression therapy, stress management, anger management, and many other forms of mental health care.
 In any case, mental health care often has a past and a future element.
 Clients often work through past trauma and pain, but they also often work toward a future.
 Therapy is often the place where people can clarify their hopes and dreams and build a life they want—both in their personal and professional lives.
 Mental health care is often an empowering journey of self-discovery.

-If you want to meet with a mental health care professional, the life coaches, therapists, and counselors at Thriveworks Wilmington are ready to meet with you.
+If you want to meet with a mental health care professional in Wilmington, NC, our counselors and psychologists are ready to meet with you.
 When you call our office to make an appointment, a scheduling specialist (that is, a real person—not a voicemail) will answer and help you find an appointment.
 New clients often have their first sessions within 24 hours of their first call.
 Weekend and evening appointments are offered, we accept many different insurance plans, and we offer online counseling services.
 Call today.